johnhilts/notes/DevIntersection/2019/ai-for-dotnet.md

  - can you integrate well into a team?
    ... note to self: get a job as a speaker on AI, since you don't need to really know anything!!

-my dancing green robot is NOT dancing ...